Comment on page

-Once your devices are flashed with AuthTokens and tested, you would need to prepare QR codes.
+Once your devices are flashed with AuthTokens and tested, you will need to prepare QR codes.
 These codes will be used by your clients to claim their devices.

 QR code images can be printed on the packaging, inserted in the box, or delivered to your clients electronically.